 Our paper investigates the relationship between leverage and firm performance in the context of the Vietnam market.
-The study sample includes firms listed on the HOSE and HNX, representing the publicly traded firms in Vietnam.
-HOSE and HNX are the two biggest exchanges in the Vietnam market which have strict listing requirements for firms.
-Moreover, for this research, all financial institutions were excluded from the sample.
+The study sample includes firms listed on the HOSE and sample.
 The research data covered the years 2006-2022, which saw significant growth and development in the Vietnamese exchange market, such as the market capitalization increased tenfold, numerous IPOs occurred, and new market segments were introduced.
 More importantly, this period also covers two important crises that had a global impact: the 2008 financial crisis and the economic crisis caused by the COVID-19 pandemic.